Android (operating system): Leverage over manufacturers

 Google licenses their Google Mobile Services software, along with the Android trademarks, only to hardware manufacturers for devices that meet Google's compatibility standards specified in the Android Compatibility Program document.
 Thus, forks of Android that make major changes to the operating system itself do not include any of Google's non-free components, stay incompatible with applications that require them, and must ship with an alternative software marketplace in lieu of Google Play Store.
 A prominent example of such an Android fork is Amazon's Fire OS, which is used on the Kindle Fire line of tablets, and oriented toward Amazon services.
 The shipment of Android devices without GMS is also common in mainland China, as Google does not do business there.

 In 2014, Google also began to require that all Android devices which license the Google Mobile Services software display a prominent "Powered by Android" logo on their boot screens.
 Google has also enforced preferential bundling and placement of Google Mobile Services on devices, including mandated bundling of the entire main suite of Google applications, mandatory placement of shortcuts to Google Search and the Play Store app on or near the main home screen page in its default configuration, and granting a larger share of search revenue to OEMs who agree to not include third-party app stores on their devices.
 In March 2018, it was reported that Google had begun to block "uncertified" Android devices from using Google Mobile Services software, and display a warning indicating that "the device manufacturer has preloaded Google apps and services without certification from Google".
 Users of custom ROMs can register their device ID to their Google account to remove this block.
+A license to preinstall GMS can cost as much as 40 USD or as little as 2.50 USD per phone, depending on the pixel density of its screen in pixels per inch (PPI) and country of sale.
+GMS is crucial to user experience: when Huawei was blocked by the US government from selling devices with GMS preinstalled, its market share dropped significantly.